tudorscanner/slate/README.md

 2. Merge into master

 3. There's no 3 anymore.
-Travis will automatically deploy to Github Pages from master
+Github will automatically deploy to Github Pages from master